 In an HA environment, you must first remove Heartbeat control of the resource group before stopping DMF and the mounting service.
-See SGI InfiniteStorage High Availability Using Linux-HA Heartbeat.
+See the SGI HA documentation.

 Glossary

 accelerated access to first byte

 A partial-state file feature capability that allows you to access the beginning of an offline file before the entire file has been recalled.